Skip to main content

 Courchevel Le Praz

-Courchevel Le Praz also has a beginner designated area called Envolée Zen, located next to the Envolée drag lift and the ski jump.
-There aren't any green or blue pistes feeding back into the village here though, so if you're a complete beginner you might be better off heading to 1850 or Moriond.
+Courchevel Le Praz has a designated beginner area called Envolée ZEN, located next to the Envolée drag lift and near the ski jump.

 What should I wear when skiing or snowboarding?